Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 })
 ```

+## Part 6: Going the Distance
+### Let's create a new variable to determine the total distance our player has gone.

 ## Adding Distance values
 ### Set your variable in the on start container
 - :bars: Create a new ``||variables:variable||``by clicking on the ``||variables:Make A Variable||`` button in the ``||variables:Variables||`` category.